nickf94/T3A2_Pesky_Pooch/README.md

 As the technical team leader, Coen was responsible for *overseeing* task delegation amongst the group.

-The most important aspet of task delegation during the initial stages of the project was communication as a team, and honesty in comfortability.
+The most important aspect of task delegation during the initial stages of the project was communication as a team, and honesty in comfortability.
 Team meetings leading into the beginning of the build stage of the project were crucial in determining the skillsets we each held, as well as where our motivations were focused during this project.

 Nick displayed comfortability with React and UI/UX design especially, so it was decided he would take charge of the initial development stage of the front end.